 “Start from the heart, let my dreams make the rules,” perfectly summarizes electro-soul siren, Oriel Poole.
 Her vocal tone combines the soulful grit of Erykah Badu with the haunting mystery of Lana Del Rey, creating a seductive, otherworldly sound all her own.
 With “a voice that will pierce your soul,” (Indie Shuffle) her melodic R&B synth-pop both electrifies and soothes the senses, all in one breath.

-Born in the UK, Oriel grew up in the US and embarked upon a promising design career, but during the height of the Recession following 2008’s economic crash, she discovered that her long time love, music, was her ultimate passion.
+Born in the UK, Oriel grew up in the US and embarked upon a promising design career, but during the height of the recession following the economic crash, she discovered that her long time love, music, was her ultimate passion.
 Using the skills she honed as a production designer, Oriel now adapts her talents to self-manage and direct her music career.

 Being primarily self-taught, her melodies come from an intuitive feeling, rather than intellectual place.
 They are honest, free of pretension, and full of passion.
 Unburdened by what someone may have been taught or told they are supposed to do, her approach allows her to improvise and court inspiration wherever she finds it.
 Just as she has straddled the worlds of music and design, her songs float effortlessly between the worlds of the cosmic and of the human.